carpentries-incubator/fair-bio-practice/_episodes/07-data-in-excel.md

 > ## To use or not to use Excel
 >
-> Excel file format `.xlsx` is now open, widely used and supported by external libraries
+> The Excel file format `.xlsx` is now open, widely used and supported by external libraries
 > and thus it could be considered interoperable.
 Nowadays it is admissible as being FAIR.
 >
 > However, plain text files like comma or tab separated values (.csv, .tsv) can be accessed without
 > any special software.
 Data in a CSV file can also easily be imported into other formats
-> and environments, such as SQLite and R. We’re not tied to a certain version of a certain
+> and environments, such as SQLite and R. We are not tied to a certain version of a certain
 > expensive program when we work with CSV files,
-> so it’s a good format to work with for maximum portability and endurance.
+> so it is a good format to work with for maximum portability, interoperability and endurance.
 > If such files are handled only with text editors or programmatically (R, Python)
 > then they are a safer option as they prevent the autoformatting issues described before.
 >
-> If you analyse your data with R or python, or you know that your data are meant
+> If you analyse your data with R or Python, or you know that your data are meant
 > to be processed that way
-> you should be using text formats whenever possible and as soon as you capture your data.
+> you should be using text formats whenever possible, and as soon as you capture your data.
 >
 > However, if you only use Excel and so does your community, just keep using it.
 > Just be aware of the possible pitfalls discussed, especially when working with gene or protein names and accession numbers.